 Purchasing a property is an exciting experience, however, it is easy to let your heart rule your head.
 Not everyone has our wealth of experience in the French real estate industry and our experts have provided a brief introduction into the legalities of buying a house in France.

-It is very important that you ask the right questions to the right people and that is where our French legal expertise comes in handy.
+It is important that you ask the right questions to the right people and that is where Bruce International’s French property specialist expertise comes in handy.

 When making an offer on your chosen property, the Agent will ask you to sign a “Compris De Vente” or a “Promesse De Vente”.